hpc/charliecloud/doc-src/ch-run_desc.rst

   :code:`-g`, :code:`--gid=GID`
     run as group :code:`GID` within container

-  :code:`--is-setuid`
-    exit successfully if compiled for setuid, else fail

   :code:`--no-home`
     do not bind-mount your home directory (by default, your home directory is mounted at :code:`/home/$USER` in the container)